 - TEFL course cost (if needed—more on this later)

 - Travel and fun budget

-These are staple costs for any teacher abroad.
-Ideally, you want to have at least three months of living costs covered before stepping on that plane.
+Ideally, you want at least three months of living costs covered before stepping on that plane.

 Depending on how long you plan to stay and the type of teaching gig you’re after, you’ll most likely only need a tourist visa to teach.
-The tourist visa works for volunteer arrangements, teaching in exchange for accomodations or working online rather than accepting a job from a local institution—think casual.
+The tourist visa works for volunteer arrangements, teaching in exchange for accommodations or working online.

 - A short paragraph outlining your teaching skills